ThinkRedstone/Campaign/setting/Kinlodar.rst

 Eye of the Beholder
 ~~~~~~~~~~~~~~~~~~~

-A book and magical supplies shop, manned by a sentient set of (very jolly) `Clone Mirrors`_.
+A book and magical supplies shop, manned by a sentient set of (very jolly) `Clone Mirrors`_ named **M**.
 When you enter, a clone of yourself steps out of one of the many mirrors and heads the shop.
 There is also a spindly half-elven assistant named **Gabrian Grevyre**, which the mirrors sometimes
 clone if there is no one else there.
 This is mostly his only job, to give the mirrors something to clone
 that has digits.

+There are 5 mirrors, however one of them is lost at city, on the bottom of The Ocean, leaving four
+in the shop.

 **Location**: The Iron Market, Low Tier